Skip to main content

 Prerequisites

-2. Supported platform: Linux x64, macOS ARM64 (Apple Silicon), or Windows x64
+2. Supported platform: Linux x64 or arm64, macOS ARM64 (Apple Silicon), or Windows x64

 3. An ASP.NET Core application that serves HTML responses (Razor Pages, MVC, Blazor Server, or minimal APIs returning HTML)